“What are we posting today?”

 Scheduling tools allow you to automate the process of publishing your content to your social media platforms.
 Hootsuite, meetEdgar, Trello are some tools that you can use to schedule posts.

 That’s it!
-As you can see, starting a social media content calendar is not difficult at all - the harder part will be to stick to this calendar and continue to fill it in on a weekly basis.
+As you can see, starting a social media content calendar is not difficult at all - the harder part will be to stick to this calendar and continue to fill it in every week.

 We know you can do it, though!
 There are so many benefits to following a clear calendar view for creating a successful social media marketing!

-If you want a template to organise your social media calendar, you can easily download it below!
+If you want a social media content calendar template to organize your social media postings, you can easily download it below!